Icenium/icenium-cli/docs/man_pages/project/testing/emulate-ios.md

 <% } %>
 <% if((isConsole && isMacOS && (isNativeScript || isCordova)) || isHtml) { %>
 ### Options
-* `--availableDevices` - Lists all available device type identifiers for the current XCode.
+* `--available-devices` - Lists all available device type identifiers for the current XCode.
 * `--debug` - If set, applies the Debug build configuration. <% if(isHtml) { %> For more information about build configurations, see [build configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
 * `--release` - If set, applies the Release build configuration. <% if(isHtml) { %>For more information about build configurations, see [build configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
 * `--path` - Specifies the directory that contains the project.
 If not specified, the project is searched for in the current directory and all directories above it.